 This new interview series is intended to introduce religious feminists to each other and to feminists working on other kinds of issues, so that we can learn from each other and collaborate more.

-As more interviews are added to the series, you can find the video versions and the episode notes here at the Exponent website at: http://www.the-exponent.com/tag/religious-feminism-podcast/
+As more interviews are added to the series, you can find the episode notes here at the Exponent website at: http://www.the-exponent.com/tag/religious-feminism-podcast/

 For the first episode of the Religious Feminism Exponent podcast, I am starting at home and talking to my colleague Nancy Ross about our own brand of religious feminism, Mormon feminism.
 As the series continues, I will interview feminists working within a variety of faith communities.
 Do you have an idea for a feminist of faith or a religious feminist movement you would like to know more about?
 Are you a religious feminist of another faith who would like to volunteer to be interviewed?
 Please let us know in the comments!